kevinboone/bearos/README.md

 Kevin Boone, December 2022

+*NOTE...*

-*Work in progress.
+Work in progress.
 Collaboration is welcome.
-As a resulf of various * *conversations I have had with other retrocomputing enthusiasts,* *I am publishing this before it is remotely complete.*
+As a resulf of various conversations I have had with other retrocomputing enthusiasts, I am publishing this before it is remotely complete.

-*Please note that, at present, this system has to be operated using.*
-*a terminal.
-I have a rudimentary driver for the Waveshare 480x320 LCD* *panel, but as yet no keyboard support.
-Ultimately I want to make a completely* *self-contained retro-style computer with its own operating system, but* *this is some way off. **
+Please note that, at present, this system has to be operated using. a terminal.
+I have a rudimentary driver for the Waveshare 480x320 LCD panel, but as yet no keyboard support.
+Ultimately I want to make a completely self-contained retro-style computer with its own operating system, but this is some way off. **

-*For sample programs for BearOS, see my other repoistory 'bearos\_utils'.*
+For sample programs for BearOS, see my other repoistory 'bearos\_utils'.

 ## What is this?